 Paint and decorate cardboard hearts in this open-ended process art activity for Valentine’s Day.
 These DIY Valentines for kids are so simple and easy to create!
+Project and post by Rachel Withers, Editorial Coordinator at The Artful Parent.

 Hi!
 My name is Rachel Withers & I’m the editorial coordinator here at The Artful Parent.
 I’m so excited to share these easy process art valentines that my son & I made together.